epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-24-awesome-statusbar-default.markdown

 ### What is Next?

-Now that we are done with refactoring the default statsubar, we should be ready for a more complex statusbar, such as using Vicious library, or Lain library.
+Now that we are done with refactoring the default statusbar, we should be ready for a more complex statusbar, such as using Vicious library, or Lain library.